ubaid4j/Cloud-Native-App-Spring-Boot/resource/install-require-softwares.md

 Install Maven and JDK-16
 =======================
 - For Linux, simply run the command `./install-maven-jdk16.sh`.
-It will install `OpenJDK 16` and `Maven 3.8.1`
+It will install `OpenJDK 16` and `Maven 3.8.1`.
+If you are still seeing the old JDK when executing `mvn --version` then please execute `export JAVA_HOME=/opt/java`
 - For Mac
   - Download [JDK-16 tar.gz from jdk.java.net](https://download.java.net/java/GA/jdk16/7863447f0ab643c585b9bdebf67c69db/36/GPL/openjdk-16_osx-x64_bin.tar.gz)
   - Extract it and set `JAVA_HOME` by running `export JAVA_HOME=/path/to/extracted/jdk16/tar`